Andromeda76/Hibernate_Inheritance_Joined/README.md

 that this repository doesnot have strait relationShip with database;
 instead in @Table_Per_Class we do not have this limitation and when this strategy makes query with database it uses union for making query;
+In both strategies there is no relationShip between tables and in the second one query will interpert to Union All strategy in database;